cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 blkdiscard -f ${DISK}
 ```

+Create the partition scheme.
+In this example, I'll create two storage pools:

+- `zroot` with **8 Giga** of storage.
+- `zdata` with the rest of storage space.

-Create the partition schema.
-On this example, I'm creating a partition of `8Gb` to be the rpool ZFS pool.
-I prefer to have a discrete **ZFS Pool** for `root` and another one for data to ease the maintability, but if you prefer to keep everything at the same pool, just replace the `8G` to `100%`.
-For now I'll just create the `rpool` ZFS pool.
+I prefer having discrete storage pools with one for **Root** and another for **Data**, Turning maintenance a lot easier, but if you prefer keeping everything in the same pool, it's just a matter of creating only the `zroot` storage pool with `100%`

 ```bash
 parted ${DISK} mklabel gpt \
   mkpart primary 1MiB 2MiB \
   set 1 bios_grub on \